Did you know?

 Forms available for download

 - Concussion and Head Injury Release Form<broken link>

 - Pre-participation Physical Evaluation (PPE)<broken link>

-Fever: If the student’s temperature is 100 degrees or higher, they should stay home.
-They may return to school when they have been fever-free for 24 hours without the use of any medication to lower the temperature.
-If a student’s temperature at school is 100 degrees or higher, they will be sent home.
+Fever: If the student’s temperature is 100 degrees or higher, they should stay home, even if the temperature can be controlled with medication.
+They may return to school when they have been fever-free for 24 hours without the use of any temperature-reducing medication.
+When at school, if a student’s temperature is 100 degrees or higher, they will be sent home.

-Lice: Student may return to school after treatment with an approved pediculocide shampoo has been initiated (such as Rid) and as many nits (eggs) have been removed as possible.
-Treatment needs to be repeated in 1 week or according to package directions.
-Clothing, bedding and/or cloth toys should be laundered or stored in plastic bags for 10 days to kill all lice and eggs.
-Please report to the nurse.
+Lice: Student may return to school after treatment has been started with an approved pediculicide shampoo and as many nits (eggs) have been removed as possible.
+Treatment is to be repeated in 1 week or according to package directions.
+(CDC recommended shampoos: Nix, Rid, A-200, Pronto, or Triple X)

-Scabies: May return to school after treatment has been given.
-Clothing worn next to the skin and bedding should be laundered.
+Scabies: Student may return to school 24 hours after being treated with appropriate anti parasitic.
+Clothing worn next to skin and all bedding should be laundered.

 - Explore Health Carreers

 General Health Info